sandialabs/tracktable/Documentation/installation/installation.rst

 ===================

-In the guides below you will find instructions for installing the pre-build Tracktable packagea as well as how to install Tracktable from source.
+In the guides below you will find instructions for installing the pre-build Tracktable packages as well as how to install Tracktable from source.

 .. toctree::
   :maxdepth: 2